open-telemetry/opentelemetry-specification/specification/vendors.md

 ## Supports OpenTelemetry

+"Supports OpenTelemetry" means the vendor must accept the output of the default SDK through one of two mechanisms:

+- By providing an exporter for the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector/) and / or the OpenTelemetry SDKs
+- By building a receiver for the OpenTelemetry protocol

-"Supports OpenTelemetry" means the vendor must accept the output of the default SDK through the OpenTelemetry Protocol either directly -- meaning the vendor's endpoint/collector/agent implements the receiver end of the protocol -- or as an exporter that works with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector/).
+endpoint/collector/agent implements the receiver end of the protocol -- or as an exporter that works with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector/).